nccgroup/libptmalloc/docs/UserGuide.md

-ptarena             Print arena(s) information ptparam             Print malloc parameter(s) information ptlist              Print a flat listing of all the chunks in an arena ptchunk             Show one or more chunks metadata and contents ptbin               Print unsorted/small/large bins information ptfast              Print fast bins information pttcache            Print tcache bins information
+ptarena             Print arena(s) information ptparam             Print malloc parameter(s) information ptlist              Print a flat listing of all the chunks in an arena ptchunk             Show one or more chunks' header and contents ptbin               Print unsorted/small/large bins information ptfast              Print fast bins information pttcache            Print tcache bins information